 What is Pure?

 Since 21 June 2021, Pure is the new Research Information System (RIS) of Erasmus MC.
 Pure is a database to register all research output of Erasmus MC, and also serves as a repository for publications.
-Pure replaced the old Metis system, and will also soon replace RePub as our repository.
+Pure replaced the old Metis system, and has replaced RePub as our repository since 1 Feb 2022.

 Why do we need a Research Information System?